McCollum High School: McCollum Cowboy Band and Color Guard

-The Pride of the Southside!
-The Award Winning Band from Cowboy Land!
-The McCollum Cowboy Band has a rich history of excellence, from winning sweepstakes at UIL, to winning State level championships.
-Apart of the McCollum band is the McCollum Indoor Percussion and Color Guard, both of which placed 1st in the TECA State Championships (2022).
+A part of the McCollum band is the McCollum Indoor Percussion and Color Guard, both of which placed 1st in the TECA State Championships (2022).
 The McCollum Band also is known for going viral in a Fiesta video featuring their rendition of "El Baile de la Gorila (2017).
 The McCollum Band is currently headed by Gilbert Borrego, Briann Jasso, and Johan Escalera.